ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Experiment

 \subsection{Implementation details}

-We employe the open-source AnimateDiff~\cite{guo2023animatediff} as our text-to-video generation model.
+ID-Animator is compatible with various T2V generation backbones and here we employ the commonly-used AnimateDiff architecture~\cite{guo2023animatediff} for experiments.
 Our training dataset is processed by clipping to 16 frames, center cropping, and resizing to 512x512 pixels.
 During training, only the parameters of the face adapter are updated, while the pre-trained text-to-video model remains frozen.
 Our experiments are carried out on a single NVIDIA A100 GPU (80GB) with a batch size of 2.
-We load the pretrained weights of IP-Adapter and set the learning rate to 1e-4 for our trainable adapter.
+We load the pretrained weights of IP-Adapter and set the learning rate to 5e-5 for our trainable adapter.
 Furthermore, to enhance the generation performance using classifier-free guidance, we applied a 20\% probability of utilizing null-text embeddings to replace the original updated text embedding.
-We utilize a subset of the CelebV dataset as our primary dataset, comprising 15k videos, and construct our identity-oriented dataset based on this foundation.
-Following the filtering of videos containing multiple faces, the final dataset employed for training contains 13k videos.
+Our training process is comprised of two stages.
+In the initial stage, we employ both the identity loss and diffusion loss to train the model, sampling only a single frame per video while setting the hyper-parameter $\lambda$ to 1.
+In the subsequent stage, we continue the training from the model obtained in the first stage, only utilized diffusion loss on 16-frame videos.
+We trained our model for 1 epoch in the first stage and for 8 epochs in the second stage.